-ETFs and LICs are like managed funds in that your money is pooled with other investors to create a large portfolio of assets which is professionally managed.
-Not only do they provide diversification, but they can be bought and sold on the Australian Securities Exchange (ASX) as easily as shares and have lower fees than traditional managed funds.
+ETFs and LICs are like managed funds in that your money is pooled with other investors.
+This creates a large portfolio of assets which is professionally managed.
+Not only do they provide diversification, but they can be bought and sold on the Australian Securities Exchange (ASX).They also typically have lower fees than traditional managed funds.

-In the six years to July, the market value of LICs has more than doubled from $16 billion to almost $34 billion.
+In the six years to July, the market value of LICs has more than doubled to almost $34 billion.
 In the past year alone there have been 11 new listings, taking the total to 101.i

 LIC Market Growth